Hippocampus (mythology): Medieval, Renaissance, and modern

 Bronze hippocampi appear in Dublin, Leinster, Ireland on lampposts next to a statue of Henry Grattan and on Grattan Bridge.

 The English football club Newcastle United has two hippocampi depicted on its crest.
 They appear to the left and right of the shield in the middle.
+The Civic Centre in Newcastle-upon-Tyne is also adorned with hippocampi at the top of its central tower.

 Capricornus and related mythical animals

 Closely related to the hippocampus is the "sea goat", represented by Capricorn, a mythical creature with the front half of a goat and the rear half of a fish.
 Canonical figures, most of which were not themselves cult images, and coins of the Carian goddess associated with Aphrodite as the Aphrodite of Aphrodisias through interpretatio graeca, show the goddess riding on a sea-goat.
 Brody describes her thus:

 Aside from aigikampoi, the fish-tailed goats representing Capricorn, other fish-tailed animals rarely appeared in Greek art, but are more characteristic of the Etruscans.
 These include leokampoi (fish-tailed lions), taurokampoi (fish-tailed bulls) or pardalokampoi (fish-tailed leopards).

+The combination of a horse and a fish was also evoked in the concept of an Ichthyocentaur, which replaced the head and neck of the horse portion with the upper body of a man, akin instead to the more widespread hippocentaur.
+Icthyocentaurs appeared in ancient visual art from the 2nd century BC onward, though the name was not coined until the Middle Ages.

 Astronomy

-In 2019, a small moon of Neptune was named Hippocamp, after the creature.
+A small moon of Neptune, discovered in July 2013, was named for the mythological creature in February 2019.